-Salisbury Waters walking track is a 16km, grade 4 hike located in the Oxley Wild Rivers National Park, New South Wales.
-The hike should take around 7 hrs to complete.
+Salisbury Waters walking track is a 16km, grade 4 hike located in Oxley Wild Rivers National Park, New South Wales.
+The hike should take around 7 hours to complete.

 Hike overview